What is throughput in manufacturing?

 Reduced costs due to higher efficiency and lesser waste.

-Improved processing and labor efficiency, resulting in increased production and cost savings.
+Improved processes and labor efficiency, resulting in increased production and cost savings.

 The 11 best strategies to increase throughput in manufacturing